Appymp/Vanilla-2019/README.md

 # Vanilla-Analysis
 Exploratory data visualisation and insights, from observation based data collecting, of a Vanilla cultivation.
 The flowers had to be manually pollinated.
 Pollinated flowers become vanilla pods.
+Please check the research_paper by finding the file in this repository.

 Use nbviewer to open the links to the jupyter notebooks: